about us

 The first issue, November 1888

 During these fifty years, the content of The Index was taken very seriously as there was no other way for alumni and members of the community to see what was happening at Haverford.
 It was considered a representation of the school.
-Finally, there was a humor section, which like the current Outdex, was filled with humor that is difficult to understand for those unfamiliar with the teachers and students lampooned.
+Finally, there was a humor section, filled with humor that is difficult to understand for those unfamiliar with the teachers and students lampooned.

 Advertisement from the February 1909 issue